 The PET was one of Commodore's first computers.
 The PET's only colour was green on a black screen.
 It did not have high-resolution graphics.
 High-resolution graphics are where you can make the pixels light up in any order you want.
 I will teach you more about high-resolution graphics later.
 The graphics characters were small circles, lines, and other shapes.
 There were also suit symbols for card games (hearts, diamonds, clubs, and spades).
 On the PET, you can get these special characters by pressing SHIFT with nearly every key.
-The picture on the left is a picture of a moon landing that Myles Skinner created using character graphics on the PET.
+The green and black screenshot is a picture of a moon landing that Myles Skinner created using character graphics on the PET.

 Commodore kept these special graphics characters for its later models like the VIC-20, the Commodore 64, and the Plus/4, but changed the keys you need to use to print them.
 On all of these models, you can get one set of character graphics by pressing SHIFT and another key at the same time; you can get lots of different character graphics by holding down the Commodore key and another key on the keyboard.